aws-samples/aws-lex-web-ui/README.md

 - Added back default parameter BotAlias of '$LATEST'.
 The '$LATEST' alias should only be used for manual testing.
 Amazon Lex limits the number of runtime requests that you can make to the $LATEST version of the bot.

-#### New Features in version 0.14.15
-- Fixed text input focus issues on IE11 after pressing enter to send request.
-- Added new Iframe API entry points to deleteSession and startNewSession for fine grain control of Lex sessions

-#### New Features in version 0.14.14
-- Added css to resolve message-text width issue in IE11.
-- Disabled text input components when the UI is performing Lex postText processing (sending / receiving)
-- Switched default load options to use minimized components
-- Removed use of default Alias '$LATEST'.
-Users must specify the appropriate alias to use.

-#### New Features in version 0.14.13
-- Added new feature that allows the input area to be hidden if Response Card buttons are present.
-User must select from the available set of buttons.
-To enable this feature set the property ui.hideInputFieldsForButtonResponse to true in the lex-web-ui-loader-config.json.
-This file is stored in the S3 bucket hosting the UI.
-Upload back to the S3 bucket.
-This feature is disabled by default.
-- Removed use of botocore.vendored.requests.
-Now imports this module for python based lambda functions.

-#### New Features in version 0.14.12
-- Defect fixes for CORS processing
-- Updates for multi-region support
-- Easy URLs to launch in us-east-1 (N. Virginia), us-west-2 (Oregon), eu-west-1 (Ireland), ap-southeast-2 (Sydney) - see Launch links below

-#### New Features in version 0.14.11
-- Installation now supported in several regions - see the Launch links below
-- Added css guide and default customization css file to allow style modifications used by index.html
-- Bug fixes related to installing sample Order Flowers bot

-#### New Features in version 0.14.9
-- Use of NodeJS 10.x for Lambda functions.
-Note that this feature requires use of NodeJS 10.16.3 or higher and npm version 6.13.0 or higher to build the LexWebUi.
-- Moved use of Polly for initial speech instruction to be used by Cognito Auth Role only

-#### New Features in version 0.14.8
-- Inline message feedback buttons

 <img src="./img/feedbackButtons.png" width="480">